brunopk/nodejs-server/README.md

 # Node JS Server

 A Home Assistant custom add-on that runs an HTTP server using Node.js and Express.
+It serves as a boilerplate code.

+For testing purposes, the API is provided with the endpoint `GET /` which should return "Hello World"

+## Features

-It exposes an endpoint at *http://localhost:3000*.
-Also includes [Bree](https://www.npmjs.com/package/bree) to handle scheduled jobs.
+- Provided with [Bree](https://www.npmjs.com/package/bree) to handle scheduled jobs.

+## Important notes

-> - The hostname (Docker container hostname) for the add-on will be *local-nodejs-server*, derived from the slug name defined in *config.yaml*, as explained in [Add-on communication](https://developers.home-assistant.io/docs/add-ons/communication).
+- **The hostname (Docker container hostname) for the add-on will be *local-nodejs-server*, derived from the slug name defined in *config.yaml*, as explained in [Add-on communication](https://developers.home-assistant.io/docs/add-ons/communication).**
-> - To test it's working, the API is provided with the endpoint GET /, it should return "Hello World"

 ## Development

+### Requirements

+- MySQL (can be installed with `brew` in macOS).
+- Node.js (recommended to install with NVM).

 ### Development with HMR (hot module reloading)